Bugswriter/tuxi/README.md

 <h1 align="center">TUXI</h1>
-<p align="center">Tuxi is a CLI tool that scrapes Google search results and SERPs, and provides instant, concise answers for your questions in the terminal.</p>
+<p align="center">A CLI tool that scrapes Google search results and SERPs, and provides instant and concise answers</p>

 ##

 <img src="https://i.ibb.co/sCwYpZ8/general.gif" alt="Video Preview Gif" align="right" width="500px"/>

-#### How does this work?
+### How does this work?

 The script uses `pup` to scrape Google search results and SERPs.
 If the query returns several results, Tuxi will choose the most